excitoon-favorites/apk-manager/README.md

-# apk-manager for Windows
+# apk-manager
-## decompile, recompile, sign, and install apk files to devices on Windows PCs.
+## decompile, recompile, sign, and install apk files to devices

 ### This Project is incomplete.
 More features are coming and more bugs will be fixed.